jl626/GLMPE/README.md

 ## The algorithm is currently under review in _Biostatistics_

-Please site the website with title "A graph-based method for genomic analysis – data integration with bias correction"
+"A graph-based method for genomic analysis – data integration with bias correction"